 - Ensure you arrive on time and with the correct equipment.

 - Actively help to maintain a positive learning environment.

 - Aim to reach your target grade in every lesson by completing work to the best of your ability.

 - Aim to show respect for all involved in the life of the College.

 - Seize opportunities to consolidate and further your knowledge.

 Support at home such as ensuring students take pride in their uniform, leave home with the right equipment and having completed prep and the support of teachers when a student’s behaviour falls short of our expectations is critical to ensure students are able to thrive.
 If students do not meet our expectations staff will set catch-ups, opportunities to address their wrong-doing through restorative justice or time-out in a different class and your support is critical to ensure poor behaviour is not repeated.
 We will endeavour to contact home and keep parents /guardians informed if a student fails to address our concerns.
-A more detailed description of our approach to managing student behaviour can be found in our Behaviour Management Policy which can be accessed here.
+A more detailed description of our approach to managing student behaviour can be found in our Behaviour Management Policy.